Your bounce rate can be such a scary number, right?

 You can check out the other Site Speed reports for further analysis and options for improving your site speed.

-The Speed Suggestions report will not only indicate potential issues but also give you useful advice on how to resolve them, such as prioritizing visible content.
+The Speed Suggestions report will indicate potential issues and give you useful advice on how to resolve them, such as prioritizing visible content.

 Throughout all of these report checks, you are hopefully pinpointing some specific areas you need to target for improvements.